-What is Plastic Free July?This month is 'Plastic Free July' It is a simple idea developed in Australia in 2011, which aims to raise awareness of the amount of plastic in our lives by encouraging people to eliminate the the use of single-use plastic during July each year.
-What a fantastic way of reducing plastic in landfills!
+What is Plastic Free July?This month is 'Plastic Free July' It is a simple idea developed in Australia in 2011, which aims to raise awareness of the amount of plastic in our lives by encouraging people to eliminate the use of single-use plastic during July each year.
+What a fantastic way of reducing plastic!
 We love it!!

 They have created a challenge that you can sign up for.
 Schools, cafes, government agencies and community groups across the world have joined thousands of individuals saying no to single-use plastic.

 Of course, you don't have to sign up, but just take the challenge yourself.
 The challenge is quite simple - attempt to refuse single-use plastic during July.
 'Single-use' includes plastic shopping bags, plastic cups, straws, plastic packaging...basically anything that's intended only to be used once and then discarded.
 If refusing ALL single-use plastic sounds too daunting this time, try the TOP 4 challenge (straws, plastic bags, plastic bottles & coffee cup lids).

 What are We Doing for Plastic Free July?

 Sweetree and our household will be taking the challenge again, it will be trickier for us this year as we will be travelling overseas for much of July.
 There is a lot of wastage when travelling so we'll be taking our own reusable water bottles, coffee cups, Ethique hair and body bars, honeywraps, etc so we can say no to plastic along the way.

 We've taken this challenge every year for the past few years and it's made a big difference to our waste.
 We took baby steps at the start, which seemed hard at the time but now we (Sweetree and our household combined) only put out 1 paper rubbish bag about once every 6 weeks or so.